FreeRADIUS/wiki.freeradius.org/version4/signaling.md

 * The second was - Write sequence numbers into the message structures.
-When the consumer sends the kevent saying its going to stop servicing the queue, in includes the last sequence number it processed.
-When the producer processes the consumers kevent, it checks the sequence number, `if (signal.seq_number < last_wrote_to_queue.seq_number) send_kevent_to_consumer()`
+When the consumer sends the kevent saying its going to stop servicing the queue, it includes the last sequence number it processed.
+When the producer processes the consumer's kevent, it checks the sequence number, `if (signal.seq_number < last_wrote_to_queue.seq_number) send_kevent_to_consumer()`

 The advantages of the second method are fewer signals, and the